owlchester/kanka-docs/docs/source/features/mentions.md

 These mentions can by styled with CSS and [campaign styling](/features/campaigns/theming).

+#### Attributes / Character sheets

+If you want to go even weirder, you can use `[entity:123|field:attributes]` to render an iframe that will display the attributes or character sheet of the target entity.

 ## Private mentions

 A mention to an entity the user can't see will be rendered as a simple "_unknown_" text, and not as a link to the target.
 If the mention specifies a custom name, like `[entity:123|The Tavern Of Dreams]`, it will show _The Tavern Of Dreams_ instead of _Unknown_.